containerbuildsystem/cachi2/docs/gomod.md

 {
   // "gomod" tells Cachi2 to process a go module "type": "gomod",
-  // relative path to the module from the --source directory "path": "<path/to/module>"
+  // path to the module (relative to the --source directory)
+  // defaults to "."
+  "path": "."
 }
 ```